-Duty of Medical Personnel to Honor Your Health Care Documentsby Shae Irving
+Will Medical Personnel Honor My Health Care Documents?by Shae Irving

-Know when health care providers must follow your instructions for medical care -- and when they may not.
+What duty do health care providers have to follow your instructions for medical care?

 To put your mind at ease, know that health care providers are generally required to comply with the wishes you set out in your health care documents -- and to honor your health care agent's authority as long as the agent's directions are a reasonable interpretation of your wishes.